-Lumentum Holdings Inc. ranks slightly below the peer group median, with growth as the main structural strength, while valuation is less supportive than the other dimensions.
+Lumentum Holdings Inc. ranks in an above-average position in its peer group, with growth as the main structural strength, while profitability is less supportive than the other dimensions.
 That creates a tension: current price behavior looks stronger than the structural profile would suggest.

 Peer-relative scores, weakest to strongest

-Lumentum Holdings Inc. designs and manufactures optical and photonics products for data center and AI applications.
+Lumentum Holdings Inc. manufactures optical and photonics components, serving telecom and industrial customers worldwide.

 Break down LITE's position across all dimensions with the full interactive tool.